Andrew-Dupuis/gadgetron-wiki/Non-Cartesian-2D-Parallel-MRI-(SENSE).md

 To test this configuration use the 32 channel radial MRI test dataset (`golden_angle.h5`), which you can download from [http://gadgetron.github.io.s3-website-us-east-1.amazonaws.com/files/testdata/ismrmrd/](http://gadgetron.github.io.s3-website-us-east-1.amazonaws.com/files/testdata/ismrmrd/).
 We assume that you have added \$(GADGETRON\_HOME)/bin to your PATH environment variable.
 You need a CUDA enable GPU on your system and your Gadgetron distribution should be compiled with CUDA and CULA enabled.
 Please see ? for details for your specific platform.

-To run the reconstruction; start up gadgetron (in its own terminal window) and use the mriclient to send the data from another terminal.
+To run the reconstruction; start up gadgetron (in its own terminal window) and use the gadgetron_ismrmrd_client to send the data from another terminal.
 First start gadgetron:

     user@host$ gadgetron
     Configuring services

 If asked, allow the gadgetron application to allow incoming network connection.
-Next start the mriclient:
+Next start the gadgetron_ismrmrd_client:

     user@host:~/temp$ wget http://sourceforge.net/projects/gadgetron/files/testdata/ismrmrd/golden_angle.h5

-    user@host:~/temp$ mriclient \
+    user@host:~/temp$ gadgetron_ismrmrd_client \
-           -d golden_angle.h5 \
+           -f golden_angle.h5 \
            -c golden_radial_mode2_realtime.xml

     Gadgetron MRI Data Sender